Raymond Allen Davis incident: Diplomatic status

 Davis in the mobile phone video of his interrogation did not claim that he had a diplomatic rank, but rather that he was "doing consulting work for the Consul General, who is based at the US consulate in Lahore."
+The Consul General at that time was Carmela Conroy.
 In the video, Davis is heard and seen showing several ID badges around his neck, and states that one is from Islamabad, and one is from Lahore.
 He then adds, "I work as a consultant there".

 According to USA Today, "U.S. officials in Islamabad will say only that he was an American Embassy employee who was considered part of the 'administrative and technical staff'."

 Ejaz Haider pointed to this difference, writing, "This has now been changed to this man being an employee of the US embassy.
 Why?
 Because, and this is important, there are two different Vienna Conventions, one on diplomatic relations (1961) and the other on consular relations (1963)."

 Davis was not one of the embassy employees listed on January 25, 2011, two days before the incident.
 However, a revised list submitted a day after the incident on Jan 28 carried his name.
 Pakistani officials believe that his name was missing from the Jan 25 list because at that time he was assigned to the consulate general.
 It has been assumed that he was put on the list given subsequently so that he could benefit from Vienna Convention on Diplomatic Relations 1961 instead of 1963 Convention on Consular Relations that have a narrower scope in terms of immunity.